orbitalconsortium/orbital-collection/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The current focus is on optimizing and enhancing the orbital-collection system with its four main components: the collection alkane (factory), the orbital alkane (instances), the container alkane (data storage), and the sale alkane (payment processing).
+The current focus is on optimizing and enhancing the orbital-collection system with its four main components: the collection alkane (orbitals-collection-contract), the orbital alkane (orbitals-orbital-contract), the container alkane (orbitals-container-generator), and the sale alkane (orbitals-sale-contract).
 We've implemented all components with a particular focus on the container alkane's efficiency and flexibility, reimplementing it as a TypeScript library.
 We've also created a new orbitals-support crate that provides traits and utilities for implementing orbital alkanes.

 ## Recent Changes
 - **Complete Implementation**: Implemented all four main components
-  - Collection alkane in alkanes/collection/
+  - Collection alkane in alkanes/collection/ (orbitals-collection-contract)
-  - Orbital alkane in alkanes/collection-child/
+  - Orbital alkane in alkanes/collection-child/ (orbitals-orbital-contract)
-  - Container alkane in alkanes/orbital-container-asm/ (TypeScript library)
+  - Container alkane in alkanes/orbital-container-asm/ (orbitals-container-generator)
-  - Sale alkane in alkanes/sale/
+  - Sale alkane in alkanes/sale/ (orbitals-sale-contract)
 - **Container Alkane Reimplementation**: Converted to TypeScript library
   - Created WAT template with proper memory layout
   - Implemented browser interface for container generation